allourideas/allourideas.org/README.markdown

 * Paperclip for file uploads, set for Amazon S3
 * Coulda for model, controller, & helper generators
 * Delayed Job for background processing
-* Will Paginate for pagination
-* RedCloth for Textile formatting

 Get the latest & greatest at anytime with: